pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 The essay asks the right questions.
 It challenges the limits of objectivity in science—particularly regarding subjectivity, framed by the author as a reflexive domain (e.g. trauma, spirituality, and selfhood) *within* scientific models.
 The author’s sincerity and ambition to reclaim the “unscientific” are commendable.

-But to move forward, the underlying worldview—especially regarding causal chains and the place of scientific causality within a broader ontological hierarchy—must be more clearly defined.
-What’s missing is a conceptual architecture—one that frames subjectivity not as a separate category, but as a consequence of the objectives that precede and condition the very possibility of inquiry.
+This review aims to strengthen the essay's impetus by bringing greater clarity to its core concerns.
+Several important gaps in its underlying worldview—particularly regarding **causal chains** and the placement of scientific causality within a broader **ontological hierarchy**—require clearer definition.

+What’s *missing* is a **conceptual architecture**—one that frames subjectivity not as a separate category,
+but as a consequence *coherent with* the objectives that *precede* and *condition* the very possibility of inquiry.

 Let’s unpack this.